 Thanks to the work and impact of Mama Geri Lynn Peak, who introduced The Virtues Project to WombWork Productions, Inc. in 2009, which represents integral and core values.
 The five strategies of the virtues help performers and audience members alike live more authentic, purposeful lives that allows children to grow with compassion and idealism.
 This also fosters a culture of character in our schools, workplaces, and communities.
+As Master Virtues Facilitators, Mama Kay and Mama Rashida dedicate their life mission to teaching groups all around Baltimore about the power of the virtues and how others can incorporate the five strategies into their daily lives.

 Strategy I: Speak the Language of Virtues